C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

-The namelist 'INPUT_AOT' is kept very simple.
+The namelist `INPUT_AOT` is kept very simple.
 It contains only the path and the name of the raw aerosol optical depth data.
 The integer switch (*iaot_type*) informs extpar which of the 4 available datasets has been
 chosen: 1 (Tegen), 2 (AeroCom), 3 (MACC-II), 4 (MACv2) or 5 (CAMS) .